 Sexual Assault Prevention and Response

 The District has established a Crisis Assessment, Intervention and Response (CAIR) team on campus.
-CAIR consists of representatives from Counseling, Student Health and Psychological Services, Office of Student Conduct and Grievance, Disabled Students Programs and Services, and Campus Police and the Title IX Coordinator.
+CAIR consists of representatives from Counseling, Student Health and Psychological Services, Office of Student Conduct and Grievance, Student Accessibility Services Services, and Campus Police and the Title IX Coordinator.
 CAIR, with the assistance of outside experts in sex offense education, educates the campus community about sexual assaults and date rape through on-campus training programs.
 Literature on date rape education, risk reduction and District response is available through Health and Wellness and Campus Police.

 If you are a victim of a sexual assault on campus, your first priority should be to get to a place of safety.
 You should then obtain necessary medical treatment.
 The Campus Police Department strongly advocates that a victim of sexual assault report the incident in a timely manner.
 Time is a critical factor for evidence collection and preservation.
 An assault should be reported directly to Campus Police.
 Filing a police report with a CCPD officer will not obligate the victim to prosecute, nor will it subject the victim to scrutiny or judgmental opinions from officers.
 Filing a police report will: